hyprwm/hyprland-wiki/content/Nix/Options & Overrides.md

 ---

 You can override the package through the `.override` or `.overrideAttrs` mechanisms.
 This is easily achievable on [NixOS](../Hyprland-on-NixOS) or [Home Manager](../Hyprland-on-Home-Manager).

 ## Package options

 These are the default options that the Hyprland package is built with.
-These can be changed by setting the appropriate option to `true`/`false`.
+These can be changed by setting the appropriate option to `true` or `false`.

 ### Package